 The two main types of empirical evidence are qualitative evidence and quantitative evidence.

 Qualitative evidence is the type of data that describes non-measurable information.
-This data is used in various disciplines, especially in the social sciences, as well as in market research and finance.
-In such fields, research generally investigates human behavior and its patterns.
-The unmeasurable nature of qualitative data, as well as its subjective analysis, makes it prone to possible biases.
+Qualitative data is used in several disciplines, especially in social sciences, as well as in market research and finance.
+In such fields, research usually investigates human behavior and its patterns.
+The non-measurable nature of qualitative data, as well as their subjective analysis, makes them prone to potential bias.

 Quantitative evidence refers to numerical data that can be further analyzed using mathematical and / or statistical methods.
-This data is used in almost all disciplines of science.
+Quantitative data is used in almost all disciplines of science.
 Unlike qualitative data, evidence obtained using quantitative data is generally considered impartial.
 The validity of the data can be easily verified by calculations or mathematical or statistical analysis.
 Quantitative data is used in almost every discipline of science.

 Empirical Evidence and Analysis of Social Networks

-Studying social media provides a concise and comprehensive introduction to the empirical network research process.
-The Analysis of Social Networks is the method of Online Research of greater depth and importance today.
-It is the most used by both academic and non-academic researchers around the world, so it is necessary to understand the use of empirical evidence in this case.
+Studying social networks provides a concise and comprehensive introduction to the process of empirical network research.
+Social Network Analysis is the most in-depth and most important online research method today.
+It is the most used by both academic and extra-academic researchers around the world, so it is necessary to understand the use of empirical evidence in this case.

 The Jennings and Moreno Investigations

-The investigations by Jennings and Moreno at Sing Sing Maximum Security Prison and at the Hudson School for Girls were a major advance.
-This systematic analysis and data collection led to two famous works: "Applications of the Group Method for classification" and "A new approach to the problem of human interrelations".
-Both are considered to be the genesis of Sociometry.
+Jennings and Moreno’s investigations at Sing Sing Maximum Security Prison and the Hudson School for Young Ladies were an important step forward.
+This systematic analysis and data collection led to two famous works: “Applications of the Group Method for classification” and “A new approach to the problem of human interrelations”.
+Both are considered to be the genesis of Sociometria.

-In 1943, Jennings' doctoral thesis "Leadership and Isolation: A Study of Personality in Interpersonal Relations" examines how elected and isolated leaders emerge in a given population.
-It was a continuation of the analysis of the data collected at the Hudson School for girls.
+In 1943, Jennings’ doctoral thesis “Leadership and Isolation: A Study of Personality in Interpersonal Relationships” examines how elected and isolated leaders emerge in a given population.
+It was a continuation of the analysis of the data collected at the Hudson School for Young Ladies.
 Respondents were asked who they would like to work with and who they would like to live with.
 Eight months later, their views on who they had chosen as leaders and who as outcasts or isolates had not changed.
 Morris Janowitz, founder of military sociology, notes that this work by Jennings is an “ingenious empirical study that helped turn sociometrics into a research tool.”
 Many consider it one of the most in-depth analyses of leadership and isolation in the field of Social Psychology.

 Collect empirical evidence in social sciences

 The randomised control trial (RCT) is a trial in which subjects are randomly assigned to one of two groups.
 One (the experimental group) that receives the intervention being tested and the other (the comparison or control group) that receives an alternative (conventional).
 The two groups are then tracked to see if there is any difference between them in the outcome.
 The results and subsequent analysis of the trial are used to assess the effectiveness of the intervention.
 This is the degree to which a treatment, procedure, or service makes patients more beneficial than harmful.
-RCTs are the strictest way to determine if there is a cause and effect relationship between the intervention and the result.
+RCTs are the strictest way to determine whether there is a cause-and-effect relationship between intervention and outcome.

 Galán, C. y Montero, J. (2002).
 El discurso tecnocientífico: la caja de herramientas del lenguaje.
 Madrid, España: Arco Libros.